xtdb/xtdb/plan.md

 Milestone 1: Ingest and Data Access
 Ingest and chunk dependency system.
 We want the query engine to avoid generating its dependent data.
+- Decided against doing this for the time being
-Multiple local nodes sharing local file storage.
+DONE Multiple local nodes sharing local file storage.
-Code-level queries, basic relation operators.
+DONE Code-level queries, basic relation operators.
-Transaction timeslice index.
+MVCC based on above.
+- DONE - watermarks
+Temporal indexing.
+- Round 1 DONE, needs more testing
+- Currently completely in-memory, need to remove this constraint
+- Includes transaction timeslice support.
 We want to capture the context that some rows might not be valid at T.
-MVCC based on above.
+- Includes basic support for bitemporal queries, ranges, etc.

 --- As yet unsorted

-Temporal indexing.
 Expressions
 JMH
 TPC-H.